Game Show Network

-Game Show Network (GSN) is an American basic cable channel owned by Sony Pictures Television.
+Game Show Network (GSN) is an American basic cable channel owned by the television network division of Sony Pictures Television.
 The channel's programming is primarily dedicated to game shows, including reruns of acquired game shows, along with new, first-run original and revived game shows.
 The network has also previously aired reality competition series and televised poker.

-As of October 2019, Game Show Network claimed that it was available to "nearly 75 million" households in America, primarily through traditional cable and satellite services.
-The network and its original programming are also available on streaming and Internet television services, including Frndly TV, YouTube TV, Philo, fuboTV, Sling TV, Plex, and Pluto TV.
+As of October 2019, Game Show Network claimed that it was available to "nearly 75 million" American households, primarily through traditional cable and satellite services.
+The network and its original programming are also available on streaming and Internet television services, including Frndly TV, YouTube TV, Philo, fuboTV, Sling TV, and Plex.

+A spinoff network, Game Show Central, was launched by Sony Pictures Television Networks on March 28, 2020, as a digital ad-supported streaming channel offering Game Show Network original series and a limited selection of acquired game shows also featured on the cable channel.
+In February 2025, Sony began distributing Game Show Central as an over-the-air multicast network (primarily on stations owned by the E. W. Scripps Company and Inyo Broadcast Holdings), featuring a separate schedule consisting exclusively of reruns of Game Show Network's original series, incorporating programs not carried on either the streaming or cable channels.